soucevi1/dist-chat/README.rst

 When a node dies without informing the others, the server detects it during the attempt to deliver a message to it.

 Usually, programs like these are implemented using multiple threads (client thread, server thread...).
-This program is built on `AsyncIO <https://docs.python.org/3/library/asyncio.html>`_.

 Installation
 ------------